Welcome to the Brockley Society website.

 One of our primary aims is to protect the Brockley Conservation Area built environment.
 Our Planning Committee comprises around a dozen volunteers with a huge range of related experience, and meets regularly to scrutinise local planning applications and lobby Lewisham Council on relevant matters.
 In 2017 we ran a one day Innovation and Conservation conference at Prendergast School, which explored some of the issues relating to new build and renovations within conservation areas, and progressive approaches to urban design more generally.

 Our annual Midsummer Fayre on Hilly Fields has long been one of the biggest events of the year in the park, and raises the majority of the funds which the Society uses on projects throughout the rest of the year.
-Note the date for this year’s event: Saturday June 20th 2020 (12-5pm).
+NB: UNFORTUNATELY, AS A CONSEQUENCE OF THE COVID-19 OUTBREAK, WE HAVE HAD TO CANCEL THE 2020 FAYRE ORIGINALLY SCHEDULED FOR SATURDAY 20TH JUNE.
+IF AT ALL POSSIBLE WE WILL TRY TO HOST IT IN THE AUTUMN.
+IF WE ARE ABLE TO GO AHEAD THEN, WE WILL PUBLICISE IT WIDELY VIA OUR USUAL CHANNELS.

 In 2015, at one of our highest profile ever events, we re-staged a 1918 Mass Photo on Hilly Fields.

-We hold Open Meetings three times a year (including our AGM at the November event), which have featured a wide range of presentations on topics of local relevance – ranging from Spike Milligan’s formative years to the “Black Historical Presence in Lewisham from 1593 onwards”.
+We hold Open Meetings three times a year (including our AGM at the November event), which have featured a wide range of presentations on topics of local relevance – ranging from Spike Milligan’s formative years in Brockley and Catford, to the “Black Historical Presence in Lewisham from 1593 onwards”.